 When I finally saw the ENT specialist, she tilted my head upwards to check the back of my throat.
 I gagged and vomited again and all of a sudden, the sensation disappeared.
 She must have thought that I was a hypochondriac, but I would much rather stay home instead of throwing up for hours in a frigid hospital.

 I will need to ask my rheumatologist about this swallowing issue when I next see him.
-It it isn’t the first time I’ve gagged, especially from warmer liquids.
+It isn’t the first time I’ve gagged, especially from warmer liquids.

 Dysphagia can stem from a complex medical issue.
 Some issues include:

 - Medical conditions that affect the nervous system such as a stroke, TBI or dementia

 4. Xerostomia and Other Chronic Pain in the Mouth or Throat Areas

 I suffer from it due to Sjögren’s Syndrome, and during bouts of severe pain flares they leave me crying in pain all night.
 It’s pretty amazing if you stop to think about how a ‘simple’ lack of saliva can cause so much pain.
 It literally feels like a million needles pricking at my tongue, ruthless and relentless.

 Other illnesses that can cause dry mouth include HIV, AIDS, Diabetes, Hypertension, Lymphoma and Hepatitis C.